GWU-Sweden/gwu-sweden.org/agm2023/index.md

 #### GWU International

-GWU International has merged back into one big org instead of two separate ones.
-They have invited us to join, but we have not been able to spend any effort or time on this unfortunately as it requires changing our bylaws which is too time consuming at the moment.
+ GWU International are still pending us mending our bylaws to join, which is something we've put off.

 #### Members

-GWU Sweden membership went from 69 to 76 during the period.
+GWU Sweden membership went from 76 to 83 during the period.

 Take care,